AJ-Acevedo/dotfiles/README.md

 rake install
 ```

-After installing, open a new terminal window to see the changes take effect.
+After the installation completes, open a new terminal window to see the changes take effect.

 ## Features

-TODO: ...
+- Tab auto-completion for Git and Grunt JS
+- Custom list of git config aliases and configurations
+- Add a Git repo's branch name to the PS1 PROMT with red, yellow and green status indicators:
+'user@hostname cwd (git_branch • )$ '
+- Matching TextMate and vim themes
+- vim customization

 ## Uninstall